L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Theory and statistical inference

 \subsection{Lower bounds}

-Readers may naturally wonder how tight the error bounds in Section \ref{subsec::theory::upper-bounds} are.
-Existing $\beta$-model literature contains little study in this regard.
-In this section, we provide local lower bounds in $\ell_p$ ($p=0,1,2$) norms.
-Here ``local'' means that our lower bounds consider estimators that search in a small $\ell_\infty$ neighborhood around the true $\beta^*$.
-We present local lower bounds with a ``Cramer-Rao flavor'', rather than conventional minimax lower bounds that consider a much larger parameter space, because the problem's difficulty critically depends on the value of $\beta^*$.
-This is very different from the classical problem of estimating a population mean from i.i.d. observations, in which, the difficulty of the problem does not depend on the value of the population mean.
+Readers may naturally wonder how tight the error bounds presented in Section \ref{subsec::theory::upper-bounds} are.
+Existing work in this direction remains scarce.
+In this section, we establish the first local lower bounds in $\ell_p$ norms for $p=0,1,2$.
+Here "local" means that we consider a bounded $\ell_\infty$-neighborhood around the true $\beta^*$.

-Since throughout this paper, we are constantly most interested in studying $\beta^*$'s with $\beta$-sparsity \citep{chen2019analysis}, in this section, we study the following setting: